November 20, 2022 – Last Sunday after Pentecost

 People: Praise to you, Lord Christ.

-Click Here for the Message of the Day
+Click here for The Message of the Day

 Leader: Please stand, as you are able, as we recite together The Nicene Creed